INFO-ESIPE/note-taking/ESIPE/Semestre 2/Network Protocols/02 - Network Layer/02 - Network Layer.md

 ### Fragmentation

-As explained in the very first lecture, internet is about connecting heterogeneous networks which does not rely on the same protocols for the physical and data link layer (done by IP).
+As explained in the very first lecture, internet is about connecting heterogeneous networks which does not rely on the same protocols for the physical and data link layer.
+Differences on the later are abstracted by IP.
 This is because the data link layer has a great variety of standards, distinguished by:
 - Their **addressing schemes**; MAC address for ethernet & WiFi, VPI/VCI for Asynchronous Transfer Mode (ATM) networks...
 - Their **Maximum Transfer Unit (MTU)**, so the maximum accepted size of the SDU for our IP packet